 Evaluate Both Financial and Emotional Components

-First, it is important to recognize that the decision to retire is not purely financial.
+First, it’s important to recognize that the decision to retire is not purely financial.
 The emotional component should not be overlooked.
-If you are unsure you are emotionally ready to retire, it doesn’t hurt to work a little longer as you take the time to decide.
+If you are unsure you’re emotionally ready to retire, it doesn’t hurt to work a little longer as you take the time to decide.
 You can even consider working part time and easing into retirement.
 Just because you are financially ready does not mean it is the right time for you to retire.

 As financial advisors, two of the most common questions we receive are: “Am I on the right track to retire at [age]?” and “Do I have enough money to retire?”

-From a purely financial standpoint, the equation to solve is: What is the probability that your expected retirement income along with your portfolio (and its growth) will support the spending needs and desires of you and any dependents?
+From a purely financial standpoint, the equation to solve to answer the “When can I retire?” question is: What is the probability that your expected retirement income along with your portfolio (and its growth) will support the spending needs and desires of you and any dependents?
 To solve most equations, you need to understand and apply the variables correctly, and this equation is no different.

 Understand the Variables